 In addition to being a bass guitarist, he is also a composer, songwriter, vocalist, and bass teacher.
 His compositions have an underscore-like quality and his film compositions have been featured at the Woods Hole Independent Film Festival and The New York Independent Film Festival.

 Primarily electric bass.
 I also play double bass, guitar, and piano.
+Teachers and/or influences?

 I believe that the best musician is not only the best for obvious reasons, but also more so because of their innate ability to empathize with the human condition, and through their art evoke emotions within us with grace and humility.
 Artists who can expand their field and open our eyes, creating something new and vibrant while still paying homage to the past.
 I enjoy teaching because I enjoy being taught.
 I know the satisfaction of being able to do something that previously may have seemed abstract or distant, and it's very satisfying and humbling to watch a student achieve their goals just like I did.
 I believe my desire to teach comes from my father'swho is a surgeon and a scholar appetite for learning.
 His lust for learning and teaching is as alive today as it ever was.
 Like him, I have a desire to prepare students for the demands of today's ever-changing industry.
 Sure, technology has exponentially expanded the resources that are available, but it still takes a good teacher to be able to filter and discern the good information from the not so good.
 It's still the face-to-face pedagogy that gives students the ability to learn from mistakes or grow from one milestone to the next.
 It's that time-honored tradition of passing information from one person to the other that makes students better.
 I was taught to learn from the masters and that's what one of my key philosophies still is.
 Creating a unique voice through transcribing and performing, of taking something tried-and-true and adding it to your tool kit by making it part of your own voice.